Discovering your unique voice

 The Big Gig At Big Mouth!

 Whose idea was it?
 The idea that we would like to do a performance, so that we could brush up on songs we had learned previously, and not let them just fade away, and so that we had a target to aim for.
-Worry that it might have been mine, Val’s an Jo’s.
+Worry that it might have been mine, Val’s and Jo’s.
 But others agreed.

 So here we were.
 Eight of us.
 In the Big Mouth Coffee Shop, Dumbarton Road, opposite Kelvinhall Tube Station.
 7pm and us due to start at 7.30.
 Tickets £5 per head, in aid of Alzheimer’s.
 So we wearing purple and black, because Alzheimer Scotland’s colours are purple and white, and some of us didn’t like white.